An explanation of Mondrian's oeuvre by Michael Sciam

 Pier and Ocean 5, 1915 with Diagram

 The unity generated with the first square opens up again to manifold space with the second.
-The composition evokes the manifold and controversial space of life which attains measure and a harmonious condition in the space of consciousness (the square) before opening up again to the multifarious nature and unforeseeable events of life.
+The composition evokes this way the manifold and controversial space of life which attains measure and a harmonious condition in the space of consciousness (the square) before opening up again to the controversial outer – inner reality and unforeseeable events of life.

-Here too we therefore see the ideal circular process that we have observed in the figure of the tree: Through the unifying action of the trunk, the horizontal extension of the ground (a virtually endless and manifold space) is concentrated into the branches (a complex but finite space).
-The finite multiplicity expressed by the branches then flows back to the right toward the ground line from which the trunk and the branches had formed.
+I recall the ideal circular process that we have observed in the figure of the tree where, through the unifying action of a vertical trunk, the horizontal extension of the ground (a virtually infinite space) becomes a set of branches (a finite space) that then flows back to the right towards the continuous line of the ground.

-In a different form we see the same circular process in Pier and Ocean 5 where the horizontal flow of the sea is concentrated by the vertical pier into a synthesis (the square) that then opens higher up to the horizontal before flowing back toward manifold space.
-In both works multiplicity becomes unity and then unity turns back to multiplicity.
+In a different way we see now an analogous circular process in Pier and Ocean 5 where the horizontal extended sea (a virtually infinite space) is concentrated by a vertical pier into a entral square (a finite, balanced synthesis) which then opens higher up to the horizontal before flowing back towards manifold space.
+In both works multiplicity becomes unity and then unity turns back into multiplicity.

 Broadway Boogie Woogie

-We shall now examine the third work which, after thirty-five years from the figure of the tree, shows in a totally new way the same process from multiplicity to unity and from unity to multiplicity.
+We shall now examine the third work which, after thirty-five years from The Red Tree and twenty-seven years from Pier and Ocean 5, shows in a totally new way the same process from multiplicity to unity and from unity to multiplicity.

-At first quick glance we see in Broadway Boogie Woogie a multitude of small gray, yellow, red, and blue fragments randomly moving along the lines:
+At first glance we see here a multitude of small gray, yellow, red, and blue fragments randomly moving along straight lines:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian